AboNady/Titanic_Classification/README.md

 * Feature Engineering was the best thing I learned in this project, I droped the nan columns becuase it was misleading for the classification algorithm.
 Then, I replaced the possible nan values with the mean of its coulmn.

-* I splitted the dataset to 70% Train and 30% Test
+* I splitted the dataset to 70% Train and 30% Test.

 * I tried eight different classifican algorithms and the results was as following: